HotPatcher: A open source UE resource hot patching tool

 FPaths::Combine(FPaths::ProjectDir(),TEXT("AAAAAA.json"));

-All files in the pak can be accessed via IPlatformFile.
+All files in the Pak can be accessed via IPlatformFile.

 ChunkOptions

-The parameters for chunk are as follows:
+Chunk-supported parameters are as follows:

 • bEnableChunk: Whether to execute chunking for the current patch.

-• bCreateDefaultChunk: Whether to create a default chunk for storing files not present in manually specified chunks.
+• bCreateDefaultChunk: Whether to create a default chunk for storing files not present in the manually specified chunks.

 • ChunkName: The name of the current chunk.

-• AssetIgnoreFilters: Specifies the ignore filters for the chunk.
+• AssetIgnoreFilters: Ignore filters for the chunk.

 PakOptions

-• Io Store Settings:
+• Io Store Settings

 • bIoStore: Whether to enable Io Store.